GRANT-BLACKFORD MENTAL HEALTH’S

-NOTICE OF GRANT-BLACKFORD MENTAL HEALTH’S PRIVACY PRACTICES
+NOTICE OF PRIVACY PRACTICES

-HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 This notice describes our practices and that of:

-1. All employees, professional staff and other personnel including volunteers of Grant-Blackford Mental Health.
+A. All employees, professional staff and other personnel including volunteers of Grant-Blackford Mental Health.

 We are required by law to: